Anchormen/snacks-hacks-genetic-algorithms/readme.md

 The idea of the challenge is to use adapt the code from https://github.com/NVlabs/stylegan/blob/master/pretrained_example.py to generate face phenotypes using either the input layer or activation in one of the hidden layers as genotypes.
 The fitness function should be based on similarity between a phenotype and a target face that we're trying to generate (for instance your own face).

-This challenge is certainly not for the faint-of-hearted, so unless you know what you're doing, you should go for Challenge 1.
+This challenge is certainly not for the faint-hearted, so unless you know what you're doing, you should go for Challenge 1.

 Good luck!